EshamAaqib/WSO2-LT-Linux-Administration/README.md

 ```
 ###### After running the above command you should be greeted with a message stating "Key slot 1 unlocked" if you configured everything properly

 ###### Now as the key is created we can automate the whole process so it will mount on every reboot.
-I went ahead and modified the shell script that I created in part 4.
-Here is the modified shell script.
+I went ahead and modified the bash script that I created in part 4.
+Here is the modified bash script.

 ```
 #!/bin/bash
 #Script to automatically create and mount encrypted loopback partition and map it to /mnt folder
-losetup -fP /home/eshamaaqib/loopbackfile.img
+losetup -fP /LOCATIONOFLOOPBACKFILE/LOOPBACKFILE.img
 cryptsetup -v luksOpen /dev/loop12p1 loop12p1_crypt --key-file=/LOCATIONOFTHEKEY/disk_secret_key
 mount /dev/mapper/loop12p1_crypt  /mnt
 ```